 The provision under the 1992 Act that is most relevant to blind and visually impaired voters is s103.
-This section also relates, what the Act refers to as incapacitated or illiterate voters Under this section a voter may vote using a companion as long as they satisfy the presiding officer that their sight is so impaired that they would be unable to vote otherwise.
-This section also contains the oath that the voter must swear in order to vote.
-For this oath the voter must swear that they are so visually impaired, incapacitated or illiterate that they are unable to vote unaided.
+This section also relates to, what the Act refers to as ‘incapacitated or illiterate voters’, when they wish to vote at the polling station Under this section a voter may vote using a companion as long as they satisfy the presiding officer that their sight is so impaired that they would be unable to vote otherwise.
+This section also contains the oath that the voter must swear in order to vote.The wording of the oath is as follows, ““I swear by Almighty God (or — do solemnly, sincerely and truly declare and affirm — as the case may be) that my sight is so impaired (or — that I am so physically incapacitated or — that I am unable to read or write to such an extent — as the case may be) that I am unable to vote without assistance” .
 After swearing the oath a voter may choose a companion to help them vote.
 The criteria set out for the companion is that they are not running in the election or an agent of any of the candidates and that they are over 16.
 A companion can only mark two ballot papers at any election.
 It is also stated under s103 that if a voter refuses to take the oath that s103 will not apply and this implies that a voter may not then be helped by a companion and therefore could not vote under the current system.
-Th is not expressly stated in the Act .
+The exclusion of voters who do not take the oath is not expressly stated in the Act but would appear to be the only possible outcome.

 Article 16 of the Constitution may offer some clarification on the issue of an elector refusing to take the oath.
 It states that all citizens that are over the age of 18 ‘who are not disqualified by law and who comply with the provisions of the law relating to the election of members of Dáil Éireann, shall have the right to vote.’
-This could be interpreted voter refuses to take the oath they are not complying with the law and therefore forfeit their right to vote.
+This could be interpreted to mean that if a blind/visually impaired voter who intends to vote at a polling station refuses to take the oath under section 103 they are not complying with the law and therefore forfeit their right to vote.

-A voter may also ask the presiding officer at the polling station to act as their companion and mark the ballot paper for them as they request However a presiding officer can refuse the request if it is made within two hours of the poll closing and the officer feels that for them to assist the voter would obstruct other voters and would interfere with the officers duties
+A voter may also ask the presiding officer at the polling station to act as their companion and mark the ballot paper for them as they request.
+However a presiding officer can refuse the request if it is made within two hours of the poll closing and the officer feels that for them to assist the voter would obstruct other voters and would interfere with the officers duties.

+B. Postal Voting